 Staley is a tiny town located in the state of North Carolina.
 With a population of 402 people and just one neighborhood, Staley is the 507th largest community in North Carolina.

-Staley is a blue-collar town, with 42.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Staley is generally considered to be a blue-collar town.
+42.33% of the Staley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Staley is a town of construction workers and builders, managers, and professionals.
 There are especially a lot of people living in Staley who work in management occupations (15.81%), healthcare (7.44%), and office and administrative support (6.05%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Staley has relatively fewer families with younger children, and/or college students.
 Combined, this makes Staley a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.